seb-pg/meta_puzzles/README.md

 <b><u>py3/*</u> (Python)</b>
 * Written in "quick and dirty" Python style.
 * "sortedcontainers" has been used to provide "binary tree" like containers/collections needed to solve l4_conveyor_chaos and l4_mathematical_art.
+* "sortedcontainers" is not provided out-of-the-box by the language but is "almost standard".

 <b><u>cpp17/*</u> (C+++17)</b>